Is the world is going to get worse until Jesus returns? I often hear people claim that it is, and this claim worries me for several reasons.

 Some of them believed that the end times spoken about in Revelation were an example of figurative, poetic language, rather than a prediction of actual events.

-Some of them believed that a literal rapture would occur where all of Christ’s followers were taken, and then seven years of great suffering (the tribulation) would follow.
+And some of them believed that a literal rapture would occur where all of Christ’s followers were taken, and then seven years of great suffering (the tribulation) would follow.
 Other people believed that the tribulation would happen first and then the rapture.

 Other people believed that the events of Revelations had already occurred during Christ’s time, in one form or another, and that the goal of all Christians was to work to bring the kingdom of God on earth.